AlyaKoluncheva/WorkItemManagement/README.md

   - Active
   - Fixed
 - Assignee
-  - Equivelent to the story
+  - Equivalent to the story
 - Steps
   - A list of strings